framps/raspiBackupDoc/en/src/faq.md

 ```

 The reason is that nfs version 4 with rsync does not support Posix ACLs.
-supported.
 However, these are not necessary in 99% of cases.
 The
 following line in the `/etc/mke2fs.conf`

 ```